+Lisa is an Associate Lecturer in the Institute of Management Studies at Goldsmiths (University of London) and a Visiting Lecturer at Cardiff University in the School of Journalism, PR and Cultural Studies.
+Her teaching area of expertise is Digital Research Methods, Design Thinking, Campaign Analytics and Brand Strategy.
 Lisa’s research projects with Goldsmiths and King’s College have seen her collaborate with To Play For, ipsoft, Adobe, Mindshare and Rackspace.
 Her research covers a range of technologies including AI, chatbots, VR and AR, and wearable technology and has gained international coverage with Wired, CNN, BBC, Fast Company, Campaign, Techcrunch, Forbes and others.

 Lisa is a member of the AI Council for BIMA as well as a taskforce member for the All-Party Parliamentary Group for Blockchain Cities.
 Her TEDx talk on ‘Technology is not a product, it’s a system’ is available for viewing on YouTube.